cstanca1/HDP-restAPI/README.md

 ```
 >>>>import sys
 ```
-Set Ambari domain to the IP address of your Ambari node, or qualified node name.
-Below IP address is an example.
+Set Ambari domain variable to the IP address or FQDN of your Ambari node.
 ```
 >>>AMBARI_DOMAIN = '127.0.0.1'
 ```
-Set Ambari port, Ambari user and password.
-Below are just examples.
+Set Ambari port, Ambari user and password variables to match your specifics.
 ```
 >>>AMBARI_PORT = '8080'
 ```